AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/powder.md

 * [Unit Cells List](./powdercells.md)
 * [Reflection Lists](./powderrefs.md)

 Clicking on the parent or on the subdata tree items, as well as [main (parent) entry for the histogram](./powderparent.md) allows access to different parameters associated with the dataset and offers different menu commands.
-With the exception of the Instrument Parameters subtree item, which produces a different type of plot, showing peak widths, each PWDR subtree item produces similar plots of the powder diffraction histogram, with different variations:
+With the exception of the Instrument Parameters subdata tree item, which produces a different type of plot, showing peak widths, each PWDR subdata tree item produces similar plots of the powder diffraction histogram, with different variations:

 * By selecting the Limits entry, range of data used, as well as possible excluded regions, can be set.
 * Selecting Reflection Lists allows display of reflection indices (hkl values) for a selected phase.
 Letting the mouse rest unmoved at the position of a reflection in \(2\theta\), TOF, Q, etc. (the vertical position does not matter) will cause these to be displayed.
 After a short delay a "tool tip" will appear with indices for any reflections close to the lateral mouse position.